Asymptotic properties of generalized D-solutions to the stationary axially symmetric Navier-Stokes equations: Introduction

 \begin{theorem} Let $u$ be a smooth axially symmetric solution to the Navier-Stokes equations \eqref{NS} with \eqref{gdc0} and $w=\nabla\times u$ be the related vorticity.
-Denote by $\al^-$ a positive constant which is smaller but close to $\al$.
-Then we have
+Denote by $\al^-$ a positive constant which is smaller than but close to $\al$.
+Then under Assumption \ref{assum}, we have